SedeeqAlkhazraji/Exploring-Data-Science/README.md

 ![Scatter plot of ML tools used by participants and their Mean Ages](https://github.com/SedeeqAlkhazraji/Exploring-Data-Science/blob/master/Report_Img/36.png)

 [Interactive Scatter plot of ML tools used by participants and their Mean Ages](http://rpubs.com/Sedeeq/No36)

+Final Note:
+You can find the completed R code in file "AnalysingMLSurvey.R" which contains the above code chunks besides many other visualization functions.